 Ares-Serono v.
 Organon Int’nat’l B.V. – (Puregon® recombinant fertility hormone) Defended Organon against infringement allegations with respect to Puregon®.

 Monsanto v.
-Pioneer Hi-Bred Int’l – (laser chippers; seed handling and sorting systems) Represented DuPont Pioneer in sixteen-patent case involving cross-claims of infringement; case successfully resolved.
+Pioneer Hi-Bred Int’l – (laser chippers; seed handling and sorting systems) Represented DuPont Pioneer in sixteen-patent case involving cross-claims of infringement, as well as related IPR proceeding; case successfully resolved.

 Palomar v.
 Cutera – (laser hair removal) Defended Cutera against infringement allegations relating to FDA-approved laser hair removal devices; case successfully resolved pre-trial.